sarahkhaledd/simpleExample_RestAssured/README.md

 # simpleExample_RestAssured
- This is a simple example for using restAssured to get responses.
+ This is a simple example for using restAssured to get API-RESTFUL responses.